As a member of the Society, you’ll enjoy many benefits:

 (a) complete the online application form and pay by credit card (through PayPal) or from a PayPal account; or

-(b) complete the printable application form at the bottom of this page and post it to us.
+(b) complete the printable application form and post it to us.
 In this case, you can pay by bank transfer (details on the form).

 We’ll be in touch shortly thereafter with your membership details, including how to set up arrangements for subscription payments for future years.
 We prefer these to be by Direct Debit, to save on administration costs.